What is a Kilogram?

 This prompted the scientific community to seek a more stable and precise definition based on fundamental constants of nature.

-On May 20, 2019, the kilogram was redefined based on the Planck constant (h), a fundamental constant of nature.
-This marked a significant shift from using a physical object, to a definition based on a fundamental property of physics.
+On May 20, 2019, the international community redefined the kilogram based on the Planck constant (h), a fundamental constant of nature.
+This change marked a significant shift from using a physical object to a definition based on a fundamental property of physics.

 This redefinition also aligns with the broader goal of basing all SI units on fundamental constants rather than physical artifacts.